 IPEN Global Egg Sampling Project:

 Both studies found dangerous levels of toxic chemicals in eggs that were collected near waste incinerators, cement kilns, the metallurgical industry, waste dumps and chemical production facilities.
 The lowest levels of contamination had more than two times the background level of dioxins.
 Seventy percent of the samples exceeded the EU limit for dioxins in eggs; sixty percent exceeded proposed EU limits for PCBs in eggs.
-Three egg samples reported in this study contain some of the highest dioxin levels ever measured in chicken eggs.
+Three egg samples reported in the study contained some of the highest dioxin levels ever measured in chicken eggs.
 Lindane, beta-HCH and the PBDE flame retardants were found in all samples.
 Another flame retardant, HBCD, appeared in 80 percent of the samples.
-This study represents the first data about these substances in most of the countries examined.
+The studies represent the first data about these substances in most of the countries examined.